 The Technics SL-1200 hit the market in 1972 and there was nothing else like it when it was first released.
 It was so popular over the span of its production that over one million units were manufactured when production finally ended in 2010.
 With the resurgence in vinyl, thousands of people have actually petitioned Matsushita (Technics’ parent company) to try to have the deck re-released to market.

 UPDATE – They were successful!
 You can once again purchase these wonderful turntables.

-To briefly explain the nomenclature, the SL-1200 models are silver and the SL-1210 models are a gorgeous satin black.
-There are also various iterations that were released over time.
-The mark 2 is very common but the deck went up to a mark 6 release, each successive mark having better tonearm wiring and some fancy piano finishes and the like.
+To briefly explain the nomenclature, the SL-1200 models are silver and the SL-1210 models are finished in gorgeous satin black.
+Various iterations were released over time.
+The mark 2 is very common but the deck went up to a mark 6 release, each successive mark having better tonearm wiring, fancy piano finishes and the like.

 You have to remember what the market looked like when the SL-1200 was released.
 Rumbly, wobbly suspended chassis belt drive decks were everywhere – Linn LP-12’s, AR’s, Sota’s and so on.
 These decks were nice enough to look at, but lacked the ultimate precision that only a Japanese manufacturer could build into the design.
 Critically, they also could never be used in the growing DJ market space, where a solid, non-wobbly deck that still had excellent environmental isolation was needed.

 So let’s have a look at several decks being serviced here in pictures.
 I have annotated each image to explain what is going on.

 So what do I look out for when servicing these decks?
 I service a lot of them so I have certainly noted some trends.
 They are usually very dirty, so I clean dust the whole deck and arm assembly with a soft brush and then clean the platter and deck very thoroughly with a special foaming cleanser I use.
 This removes most of the grime that builds up over the years.